 For Banzuelo, to “suit up and sweat out” means to commit one’s self to excellence noting that it does not happen by chance but by intentionality, and an attitude that has God’s “satisfaction” in mind.
 He also examined how Christianity compares to the “secular” worldview emphasizing how it creates a better life of flourishing than what currently is predominant.

 During the last service, Banzuelo offered a challenge to “live a life pleasing to God” from Philippians 1:27-30.
-Here, he presents how a Christian ought to conduct himself in life and in his growth.
-Maturity is the aim of the Christian.
-However, one sees maturity in his knowledge of Christ and his behavior.
+He presents that growth and maturity is reflected in how a Christian conducts himself in everyday life and his knowledge of Christ.
+Maturity should be the aim of every Christian.
 Illustrated through a balance, a Christian’s maturity is seen in the congruence of both knowledge and behavior.
 One must have adequate knowledge of Christ resulting in right conduct.
-In the same way, right conduct is fueled by adequate knowledge of Christ.
+In the same way, right conduct is motivated by one’s knowledge of Christ.
 Maturity is seen in the growing consistency of knowledge and conduct.

 Wrapping up the Spiritual Emphasis Week, the seminary observed the Communion, officiated by Mr. Francis Samdao, chapel coordinator.
 A “boodle fight” also followed as the PBTS community ate lunch together.